-$$\{(0 \triangleright P)(n[\text{true}])\}[n]{\mathrm{T}} := 0\{P\}$$
+$$\{(0\rhd P)(n[\mathrm{true}])\}[n]{^{\mathrm{T}}}:=0\{P\}$$ hole.
+Although it is possible to define small axioms and some frame rules using AL instead of CL, it is not possible to define the weakest preconditions.

-This weakest precondition simply specifies that the tree can be split into a subtree with top node n, and a context which satisfies P when the empty tree is put in the hole.
-Although it is possible to define small axioms and frame rules using AL instead of CL, it is not possible to define the weakest preconditions.
+This weakest precondition simply specifies that the tree can be split into a subtree with top node n, and a context which satisfies P when the empty tree is put in the

-Our local Hoare reasoning about heap update is identical to that given [10] using SL.
-In fact, our Hoare reasoning about tree update and heap update is remarkably similar.
+Our local Hoare reasoning about heap update is identical to that given in [15] using SL.
+In fact, our Hoare reasoning about tree update and heap update is also remarkably similar.
 This similarity does not just occur with the small axioms and weakest precondition axioms, but also at the level of the proofs that the weakest precondition axioms are derivable.
 The comparison with our Hoare reasoning for term rewriting is less immediate, since the nature of term rewriting is different from our languages for tree and heap update.
 However, it is clear that the same general principles apply, both at the level of specification and at the level of proof.
 Our Hoare reasoning seems to be robust with respect to the style of update language chosen.
 Indeed, our examples suggest that it might be possible to develop a general theory of local Hoare reasoning about data update.

 Acknowledgments We would like to thank Peter O'Hearn, Pino Rosolini and Hongseok Yang for their insightful comments.
-This work was supported by EPSRC.
+Gardner is supported by a Royal Academy of Engineering/Microsoft Research Cambridge Senior Fellowship.
+Calcagno is supported by an EPSRC Advanced Fellowship.
+Zarfaty is supported by an EPSRC DTA award.